Explore the framework

 "A genuine vote at 17.
 Not a simulation of one."

 "There is no graduation.
-Only the next passage."
+Only the next passage — and the freedom to choose what it leads to."

 All systems